NVIDIA/aistore/README.md

 ## Command-line Load Generator

-`dfcloader` is a command-line tool that is included with AIStore and that can be immediately used to generate load and evaluate cluster performance.
+`aisloader` is a command-line tool that is included with AIStore and that can be immediately used to generate load and evaluate cluster performance.

-For usage, run `$ dfcloader -help` or see [the source](cmd/dfcloader/main.go) for usage examples.
+For usage, run `$ aisloader -help` or see [the source](cmd/aisloader/main.go) for usage examples.

 ## Metrics with StatsD